Soldering copper pipes - how is it done?

 Easily fusible solder is used.
 The binder is an alloy of tin with cadmium or lead.
 Soft soldering is the most common type of soldering.
 Both experienced professionals and amateurs can solder.
 Soft solder takes various forms, i.e. a wire, a stick or a plate.

-The high temperature of brazing is approx. 450 degrees Celsius.
-Industrial soldering is quite complicated.
-In this case, an ordinary soldering iron will not be enough.
-When brazing, the following are used:
+When brazing, there is a high temperature of around 450°C. Quite complicated is industrial soldering.
+In this case, an ordinary soldering iron is not sufficient.
+In brazing, the following are used:

 - blacksmith's fire